vanvalenlab/hubmap-mean-expression-example/README.md

 at <https://github.com/hubmapconsortium/deepcelltypes-hubmap>.

 The CWL workflow referenced above adds one more output to the CODEX Cytokit+SPRM
-pipeline: a .csv file containing the cell type predictions with the following
+pipeline: a .csv file called `deepcelltypes_predictions.csv` containing the cell type predictions with the following structure:
-structure:

 ```
 mask_index,centroid_x,centroid_y,predicted_celltype